Learn something new every day More Info... by email

 Dissociative anesthetic provides pain management and control during medical procedures while the patient remains conscious but experiences a sense of disconnection from the body.
 Agents used for this purpose are typically short-acting and can be useful in the induction of anesthesia, maintenance of anesthesia for short procedures, and emergencies.
 Ketamine is a well known example of a dissociative anesthetic, although other drugs are available as well.

 Patients can receive such medications through muscular or intravenous injections.
 Many act quickly to induce a trance-like state, allowing the patient to breathe independently and remain awake while feeling distanced from the procedure.
 Pain sensations are cut off and the patient’s muscles remain relaxed, while anxiety is reduced and the cardiovascular system remains uncompromised.
-The dissociative anesthetic can make the patient feel like the body and brain are separated, and it may induce a sense of floating outside the body.
+This anesthetic can make the patient feel like the body and brain are separated, and it may induce a sense of floating outside the body.

 It can take several hours to fully recover from a dissociative anesthetic and it may be necessary to stay in a recovery area before going home.
 Patients may experience hallucinations afterward that can vary in nature.
 Some may find them upsetting or agitating, while others find them enjoyable, an issue that has contributed to the recreational use of some dissociative anesthetic products.
 To limit the risk of abuse, these drugs are often tightly controlled in facilities where they are used, and practitioners typically need to sign a drug log when they access them to provide information about how and why they are being used.